 Overview: The Master Naturalist course is designed to enrich the learner with a broad set of naturalist skills that demand a ready willingness to explore and learn.
 The core of this course will be developing skills to read the landscape.
 We’ll use big themes of biogeography, succession, and habitat to frame our knowledge.
 Through this five-day intensive course, participants will cultivate an ability to accurately interpret and understand the plants and animals whose presence tells the story of the landscape.
 Come prepared to work at developing these skills with the satisfaction of learning in one of the most scenic places in North America!

-Cost: $875 (the course fee includes four nights of lodging and all meals from Monday lunch through Friday lunch).
-Master Naturalist certification available for an additional $100.
+Cost: $900 (the course fee includes four nights of lodging and all meals from Monday lunch through Friday lunch).
+Master Naturalist certification is also included in course fee.